 What you can do at home

 On the night of Earth Hour, Saturday 25 March, switch off your lighting from 8.30 pm for one hour.
 This Earth Hour, you are invited to reflect on the incredible benefits nature provides for us.
-Be it planting a native tree in your backyard, or adding a morning stroll in nature to your daily routine, there's no action too simple to take .
+Be it planting a native tree in your backyard, or adding a morning stroll in nature to your daily routine, .

 Want to help the planet?